 - Using only sunscreen.
 In addition to a broad-spectrum sunscreen, you should wear protective clothing, a wide-brimmed hat, sunglasses, and seek shade.

-- Skin cancer is the most common type of cancer.
+- Skin cancer is the most common type of cancer—with more people diagnosed with skin cancer each year in the U.S. than all other cancers combined.

-- Approximately 9,500 people in the U.S. are diagnosed with skin cancer every day.
+- In the U.S., more than 9,500 people are diagnosed with skin cancer every day.

 - People who live in year-round sunny environments have a higher risk of skin cancer.